trishataparia/spring25-ui-final/README.md

 - pip install firebase-admin
 - pip install dotenv

-The server should be able to run after that!
+The server should be able to run with "python server.py" now!